Is an Innovate UK Smart Grant Top of the boards agenda?, it should be!

 - Establishing governance systems that enable fast and smart decision making

-Building an Innovation Growth Factory with Capti Innovation
+Building a Global Innovation Growth Factory with Capti Innovate UK Smart Grant writers

 Innovation is not inherently unpredictable, and it does not require a heavy dose of serendipity to be successful.
 When companies take a systems approach, they can pursue innovation in a way that reliably generates repeatable results.
 A growth factory goes beyond piecemeal efforts like hackathons and special task forces to strengthen four essential organizational enablers and get them working in concert.
 The framework is based on four components:

-Capti Innovation work with companies to benchmark and assess current innovation efforts, identify gaps, blueprint a detailed roadmap, and design and put into place the enablers for the development of a smooth functioning growth factory.
+Capti grant writers work with companies to benchmark and assess current innovation efforts, identify gaps, blueprint a detailed roadmap, and design and put into place the enablers for the development of a smooth functioning growth factory.

 Starting Out: Capti 90-Day Innovation System